zietzm/gromacs/Project1.md

 <br><br>

-Now lets setup and run an equilibration to minimise the system's free energy.
-Here, -f is the md file, which tells mdrun what to do, -c is input, -p is the topology file, -maxwarn is optional to tell Gromacs that we only want a certain number of warnings, and -o is, as usual, our output.
+Now lets setup and run an equilibration to minimise the system's free energy. <br><br> Here, -f is the md file, which tells mdrun what to do, -c is input, -p is the topology file to be made, -maxwarn is optional to tell Gromacs that we only want a certain number of warnings, and -o is, as usual, our output.
 <pre><code>grompp
 mdrun
 </code></pre>